uccser/cs-field-guide/docs/source/other/faq.rst

 Django contains 'applications' which are Python packages that provide some set of features.
-Each large part/chunk of the CS Unplugged is a separate application.
+Each large part/chunk of the CS Field Guide is a separate application.
-Read :ref:`this section in our project structure guide <django-applications>` for details of the applications used in the CS Unplugged system.
+Read :ref:`this section in our project structure guide <django-applications>` for details of the applications used in the CS Field Guide system.

 .. _what-is-a-virtual-environment: